hellomohitepam/Software-Testing/Selenium.md

 ### Unlike implicit wait:
 - It is not global
 - It waits only where you tell it to wait
--
-### Examples of conditions:
-- Element is visible
-- Element is clickable
-- Element is present in DOM

 ## 🔹 Why Explicit Wait is Better?